AndrewRutherfoord/ammc-simulation-docker/README.md

 This project uses Docker Compose to run at minimum two services:
 - `sim`: Runs the AMMC simulator (`ammc-sim`) to generate transponder passings
-- `decoder`: Runs the AMMC AMB decoder (`ammc-amb`).
+- `ammc-amb`: Runs the AMMC AMB decoder (`ammc-amb`).
 The decoder connects to the simulator to receive passings like it would for a real decoder.
 In the default setup, the decoder exposes a websocket/API interface on port `9000` of the host.

 Optional database services are provided as separate compose fragments:
 - `docker-compose.postgres.yaml` — PostgreSQL service